dj-betts/Capstone2/README.md

 ## Objectives:

-##### 1. Build a classification model that predicts "Op-Ed" from "News" pieces using NLP on the body of the articles themselv
+##### 1. Build a classification model that predicts "Op-Ed" from "News" pieces using NLP on the body of the articles themselves.

 ## The Data: